What is Cloud Migration? Planning, Process, and Effective Tools

 1. Replatform (Lift and Reshape)

 This migration strategy provides new capabilities to your program, like automation or scaling, without totally replacing it.
-At first glance, this approach could seem like the best option, but it could result in migrations where you lose all of the benefits of cloud-native development while keeping your technical debt.
+At first glance, this approach might seem like the best option, but it could result in migrations where you lose all of the benefits of cloud-native development while keeping your technical debt.

 2. Refactor/Re-architect: